Maserati Biturbo: Engines

 The Maserati Biturbo was the first production car to use a twin-turbocharged engine.
-It is also the first production car engine with three valves per cylinder, although it was later upgraded to 4 valves per cylinder.
-The all-aluminum 90-degree V6, although a new design, was roughly based on the V6 engine used in the Merak, itself based on earlier Formula One Maserati V8 engines that were designed by Giulio Alfieri.
+The all-aluminum 90-degree V6, although a new design, was roughly based on the V6 engine used in the Merak.
 The engine in the Biturbo uses a timing belt to drive the camshafts, whilst the V6 in the Merak and the Citroën SM uses a timing chain.
 The 2-litre version of the engine featured wet aluminum sleeves coated with Nikasil.
+Originally, it featured three valves per cylinder; two for intake and one for exhaust.
+Later in production, some engines in the lineup received new heads with 4 valves per cylinder.

 In Italy, new cars with engine displacement over 2,000 cc were subjected to a 38% value added tax, against 19% on smaller displacement cars.
-Therefore, throughout the Biturbo' production run, two models were made; the two-litre models aimed mainly at the domestic market and "export" versions, initially with a 2.5 L V6 engine and later, a 2.8 L V6 engine.
+Therefore, throughout the Biturbo's production run, two models were made; the two-litre models aimed mainly at the domestic market and "export" versions, initially with a 2.5 L V6 engine and later, a 2.8 L V6 engine.
 The carbureted 2.5 L engine was rated at 185 hp and 208 lbft of torque in North American specification and 192 PS and 220 lbft of torque in European specification.

 In 1984 and 1985, the 2.5 L V6 models utilised a single Weber DCNVH carburetor under a smooth aluminum alloy plenum fed by twin IHI turbo chargers (one per bank of cylinders).
 Maserati, U.S. dealers, and sports car enthusiasts began experimenting with intercoolers for which many variants were fitted and mutually endorsed by Maserati.
 Intercoolers included air-to-air (two variants: top mounted assembly which was not as efficient as the separate side-mounted versions) and water-to-air intercoolers, all produced by Spearco.
 In 1986, the 2.5 L V6 models switched to a Weber 34DAT carburetor which was proven to be less efficient and more problematic to maintain than the Weber DCNVH used previously.
 On initial viewing of the 1986 Biturbo engine bay, the aluminum alloy plenum is finned with a slightly different footprint and the intake manifold was specific for that model.
 Similar experimentation with intercoolers and placement continued through 1986 models.
 However, the side-mounted water-to-air intercooler became the standard variant utilised until late 1986 or early 1987 when the intercoolers were placed by the Maserati factory, outside the engine bay located in front of the radiator where they remained throughout the remaining models in the Biturbo family tree.

 Fuel injection was fitted in 1987 raising power output to 187 hp on North American models.

 In 1989 the enlarged 2.8 L engine came with an increased power output of 225 hp and 246 lbft of torque for North America and 250 PS for Europe.

 A 1,996 cc DOHC 36-valve (6 valves per cylinder) V6 engine was developed for the Biturbo but never manufactured.